 Quite simply, a well-nourished immune system, your body's defense against germs, is better able to ward off infections.

-So eat healthy this winter.
-And enjoy these recipes from the kitchen of Dr. Charlotte Mathis.
+So eat healthy this cold season and throughout the year.
+Enjoy these recipes from the kitchen of Charlotte Mathis, MD.

 Charlotte's Chicken Soup

 1 chicken, cut into 8-10 pieces (remove skin, leave bone in)